Danmark, mit fædreland: History

 Denmark's involvement in the First Schleswig War (1848–50) and the adoption of the Danish constitution (1849) prompted a strong focus on patriotism and national identity.

-Andersen's poem Danmark, mit Fædreland was first published on 5 March 1850 in the mewspaper Fædrelandet.
+Andersen's poem Danmark, mit Fædreland was first published on 5 March 1850 in the newspaper Fædrelandet.
 The first melody for it was composed by Henrik Rung.
-It was first performed publicly at a fund-raising event arranged by the Scandinavian Society (Skandinavisk Forening), on 8 May 1850 in the Casino Theatre, aimed at rasing funds for a monument commemorating the Danish victory in the Battle of Fredericia.
-Rung served asconductor of the Scandinavian Society's men's choir and the song was performed by the choir as the opening act of the concert.
+It was first performed publicly at a fund-raising event arranged by the Scandinavian Society (Skandinavisk Forening), on 8 May 1850 in the Casino Theatre, aimed at raising funds for a monument commemorating the Danish victory in the Battle of Fredericia.
+Rung served as conductor of the Scandinavian Society's men's choir and the song was performed by the choir as the opening act of the concert.
 The monument—Herman Wilhelm Bissen's Landsoldaten in Fredericia—was inaugurated in 1858.

 In 1926, Poul Schierbeck composed an alternative melody which has later gained more popularity.
 In 1996, Sebastian composed a third melody for the song.
 It was created for use in the musical Hans Christian Andersen at Gladsaxe Theatre.